 Cities See Spike in Personal Injury Cases Due to the Dangers of Street-side Dining

-Part of being an injury attorney is perceiving dangers others often don’t.
+Part of being an injury attorney is perceiving the dangers that others often don’t.
 My friends and family have become accustomed to my remarking on the discrete yet all too real dangers lurking just around the corner in every day life.
-Therefore, I surprised no one when I began to point out the hazards I saw accompanying New York City’s new outdoor dining protocols since the Covid-19 pandemic.
+Therefore, I surprised no one when I began to point out the hazards I saw accompanying New York City’s new outdoor dining protocols since the covid-19 pandemic.

 As a disclaimer, I’d like to place on the record that I love al fresco dining.
 The City’s foot traffic, architecture and sounds make for an ambiance that no restaurant interior can capture.
 However, even before parking lanes were transformed into dining spaces, I have worried about the danger of getting struck by a bike or e-bike while crossing a bike lane—particularly here on the Upper West Side—on Columbus or Amsterdam Avenues—where despite the one-way design, bikes and e-bikes so often come from either direction (not to mention all of the speeding vehicular traffic that is present on these streets and others).

-The danger is apparent: what would have been merely a sideswipe collision with a parked vehicle pre-Covid can now result in a vehicle plowing into restaurant's street-side dining area.
+The danger is apparent: what would have been merely a sideswipe collision with a parked vehicle pre-covid can now result in a vehicle plowing into restaurant's street-side dining area.

 Indeed, just last month I was retained to represent someone who was injured when an out-of-control vehicle ran a red light, struck another vehicle and careened into an outdoor dining area on the Upper East Side.
 Though I knew I’d see an influx of cases like this since the rise in street-side dining, I did not anticipate it to occur so soon—or so violently.